spacetelescope/romancal/docs/roman/introduction.rst

 instrument-specific and are periodically updated as the data processing evolves and the understanding of the instruments improves.
 They are created, tested, and validated by the Roman Instrument Teams.
-They ensure all the files are in the correct format and have all required header keywords.
+They ensure all the files are in the correct format and have all required attributes.
 The files are then delivered to the Reference Data for Calibration and Tools (ReDCaT) Management Team.
 The result of this process is the files being ingested into the Roman Calibration Reference Data System (CRDS), and made available to the pipeline team and any other ground subsystem that needs access to them.